 - Lowering your risk of obesity-related diseases, such as diabetes and heart disease

 Ideally, a weight loss diet is a plan you can follow for the long term — even for a lifetime of healthy eating — but the keto diet can be hard to maintain over time, as you may start to crave carbs.
 And although it’s thought to cause weight loss in the short term, the long-term effects of following this type of diet aren’t completely understood.

 A keto diet can also cause the following side effects:

 - Difficulty sleeping

 The process of ketosis can go too far, causing your blood to become acidic.
 This condition, called ketoacidosis, can cause bad breath, headaches, dizziness and muscle cramps.
 In extreme instances, it can even lead to coma or death.

-As with any diet, you should check with your doctor before starting the keto diet, especially if you have a pre-existing medical condition.
+As with any diet, you should check with your doctor before starting keto, especially if you have a preexisting medical condition.

 For more content like this, sign up for the Pulse newsletter here.